Odhiambo00/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond gives all permissions to other users and no permission to owner and group 9-John_Doe sets the mode of the file hello -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode
+8-James_Bond gives all permissions to other users and no permission to owner and group 9-John_Doe sets the mode of the file hello -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users without changing regular files